Got Rats?

 Why a little love can go a long way

-They Don't Build Nests
+They Don't Build Their Own Nests

 Habitat Loss